 May be overkill for simpler editing tasks

 The most notable limitation in the free edition of DaVinci Resolve is the lack of 10-bit video export, which can be limiting if you're working with high dynamic range (HDR) video.
-Beyond that, DaVinci Resolve presents very few limitations for YouTube creators, and it empowers video editors with a robust suite of editing tools.
+Beyond that, DaVinci Resolve presents very few limitations for creators, and it empowers video editors with a robust suite of editing tools.

-There are Cut and Edit interfaces for quickly cutting together clips or and building complex edits, in addition to dedicated areas for applying effects, mastering audio, and exporting your creations.
+There are Cut and Edit interfaces for quickly cutting together clips and building complex edits, in addition to dedicated areas for applying effects, mastering audio, and exporting your creations.
 The editor offers excellent multi-camera support, offering a convenient solution for syncing video and audio in order to quickly switch between perspectives.
 And when you're done, Resolve can upload directly to YouTube, complete with support for video descriptions and titles, adding chapters based on markers, and thumbnail image uploads.

-Da Vinci Resolve free version limitations: No 10-bit video export; 4K at 60 frames per second export; fewer effects to choose from compared to $299 Studio version.
+Da Vinci Resolve free version limitations: No 10-bit video export; 4K at 60 frames per second export; fewer effects to choose from compared to the $299 Studio version.

 Best free video editor for quick edits